THE BASICS

 Cancellation of your shoot will result in the loss of your retainer.

 Remember, our availability in New England is extremely limited, so please make every effort to keep your shoot as scheduled.
-Rescheduling a session in New England may mean pushing your session a month or more.
+Rescheduling a session in New England may mean pushing your session a month or more. -

 We move quickly and tend to shoot three or four sessions per day, especially in New England, where we work to consolidate sessions as much as possible.
 You may briefly see another client as you end or begin your session.
 We may also have another client in the hair and makeup chair while we take photos.
 Don't worry -you will not see or hear the client in the makeup chair while we are shooting!

-We offer hourly rentals at all of our studios.
+We offer hourly rentals at all of our New England studios.
 If you are a creative looking for a space to rehearse, teach, or make media, please check out our rental pages for more info.

-We'll have up to ninety minutes from when you walk in the door (or get up from the makeup chair) to get as many looks as we can fit into that time.
+We'll have around ninety minutes from when you walk in the door (or get up from the makeup chair) to get as many looks as we can fit into that time.
 This session is great for actors who need more time to breathe and relax, have a wide range of looks they'd like to capture, or need help with planning their shoot in the room.
 We will have time to discuss clothing and strategy in much more detail than we would in the Mini Session.
 Depending on the day and your needs we may go longer or shorter than ninety minutes but we'll try to stick to that timeframe.
 We recommend aiming for six looks in this session, though your mileage may vary.
 While the makeup artist may be present throughout the shoot, significant mid-session changes to hair/makeup are not possible.
 People with beards may trim or shave during this session.
 You will receive 4 complimentary retouched images with this session.

 We'll have thirty minutes from when you walk in the door (or from when you finish your hair and makeup) to get as many looks as we can fit into that time.
 You may get lucky and end up with a little more time, but we try to keep it short and sweet.
 Not recommended for the camera-shy or folks who really need a wide range of looks.
 You should arrive to this session with your looks planned out in advance, or only aim for two or three looks if you're not sure what to wear.
 We will have very little time to choose clothes and get comfortable, so come ready to work!
 This session is a great fit for high school and college students, as well as experienced actors looking for a quick, specific update to their portfolio.
 This session includes two retouched images.